PaddlePaddle/PaddleX/docs_new_en/pipeline_usage/tutorials/information_extration_pipelines/document_scene_information_extraction_en.md

                             llm_params = {"api_type":"qianfan","ak":"","sk":""},  ## Please fill in your ak and sk, or you will not be able to call the large model device = "npu:0")
 ```
-If you want to use the General Document Scene Information Extraction v3 Pipeline on more types of hardware, please refer to the [PaddleX Multi-Device Usage Guide](../../../installation/installation_other_devices_en.md).
+If you want to use the PP-ChatOCRv3-doc Pipeline on more types of hardware, please refer to the [PaddleX Multi-Device Usage Guide](../../../installation/installation_other_devices_en.md).